3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 git clone <url_of_repository> # Obtain a copy of a remote repository onto your computer git remote add origin <url_of_repository> # Set the remote repository of a local repository git add <file> # Add a file/folder to the staging area, to be committed.
-Omit the <file> and use --all if you just want to add all your changes git remove <file> # Remove a file/folder from the staging area, so it would not be commited git commit -m "Some commit message" # Commit the files in the staging area, with a commit message git push # Push commits from your local repository to a remote repository git pull # Get commits from remote repository and immediately update your local repository with the changes
+Omit the <file> and use --all if you just want to add all your changes git reset -- HEAD <file_name> # Remove a file/folder from the staging area, so it would not be commited git commit -m "Some commit message" # Commit the files in the staging area, with a commit message git push # Push commits from your local repository to a remote repository git pull # Get commits from remote repository and immediately update your local repository with the changes